mediquo/mediquo-flutter-sdk/README.md

 The MediQuo Flutter SDK can be added in your project following the next steps:

 - Add the Github package `https://github.com/mediquo/mediquo-flutter-sdk.git` the `pubspec.yaml` file in your Flutter project.
-Specify the version by the tag in the [reference](https://github.com/mediquo/mediquo-flutter-sdk/tags).
+Consult the [reference](https://github.com/mediquo/mediquo-flutter-sdk/tags) to specify the version by tag .

 ```yaml
   mediquo_flutter_sdk: